mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 ### Questions
+The foundations of tree questions involve various ways of traversing the tree.

+(include a graphic of the different types of traversal)

 Traversal is a common question.
 There are different ways to do it, both with recursion and iteration.

 * Print values in pre-order, in-order, post-order, and level-order traversal